OverviewTorre Romana 2290 m

 - From Rifugio Scoiattoli head towards the towers and leftwards follow a path skirting Torre Grande and leading to the base of Torre Romana (10 min.)

-- From Rifugio Cinque Torri a good path leads to the base of Torre Grande, skirts the walls and leads below the tryad Torre Lusy, Barancio and Romana
+- From Rifugio Cinque Torri follow the good path starting and climbing up, then ignore the branch rising towards Torre Grande and take on the right the horizontal path getting briefly below the tryad Torre Lusy, Barancio and Romana (15 min).

 The starting point of the climb is situated below the perfect dihedral on the north face, dividing Torre Romana on the right and Torre Barancio on the left.